Elementary Teachers' Federation of Ontario: Provincial Executive

+A current list of elected members of the ETFO executive is available etfo.ca.

 ETFO locals

 Each school board in Ontario has at least 1 ETFO Local serving members who work within that school board.
 Teacher Locals are present in all school boards.
 1 board (James Bay) has only a Teacher Local, 10 boards have DECE (Dedicated Early Childhood Educator) Locals, 2 boards have ESP and one of those 2 (Renfrew County) also has a PSP Local.

 The objectives and priorities of ETFO are contained in the constitution:

 While all boards now have DECEs as a result of the implementation of Full Day Kindergarten for children aged 4 – 6, not all of those educators are represented by ETFO.